 How do Botox, Dysport and Xeomin differ?

-Dysport is believed to work faster (effects appear in one to three days versus Botox’s three to five days) and spread more quickly, making it a preferred choice for larger treatment areas.
+Dysport is believed to work faster than Botox (effects appear in one to three days versus three to five days) and spread more quickly, making it a preferred choice for larger treatment areas.
 Xeomin is believed to have less risk of allergic reaction.
-Speaking of reactions, injectable neurotoxins do come with a laundry list of potential side effects that includes everything from itching to fever to nausea, so be sure to speak with your dermatologist or board-certified plastic surgeon about them.

 Why use Botox?